Key insights

 Many commercial proxy providers also offer a free list.
 These lists can be leveraged without additional cost but with limitations in time or in the service rendered.
 There are also several unmanaged lists scattered around the internet, hosted publicly on GitHub and in other places, containing free and open proxies.
 Proxies from those lists are typically hit and miss, but by leveraging a proxy checker tool it is still possible to generate working lists of free and open proxies to perform attacks.
 The IT Army of Ukraine, for example, as part of its IT Army Kit, provides a curated list of proxies scraped from several locations on the internet and includes it with their improved version of MHDDOS.
 More information about the IT Army Kit and DDoS tools offered by the IT Army of Ukraine to volunteers supporting its cause can be found here.

-Figure 16: Free proxy list offered by commercial provider, categorized by protocol, country and latency and providing an API URL for dynamically loading proxies in software Figure 16: Free proxy list offered by commercial provider, categorized by protocol, country and latency and providing an API URL for dynamically loading proxies in software (source: internet)
+Figure 14: Free proxy list offered by commercial provider, categorized by protocol, country and latency and providing an API URL for dynamically loading proxies in software (Source: internet)

 Advanced DDoS Attacker Infrastructure